fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 module.exports = app
 ```

-After the changes, an HTTP POST request to the <i>/api/testing/reset</i> endpoint empties the database.
+After the changes, an HTTP DELETE request to the <i>/api/testing/reset</i> endpoint empties the database.
 Make sure your backend is running in test mode by starting it with this command (previously configured in the package.json file):

 ```js
   npm run start:test